Balax0/Servers/dns.md

-This repo is for my DNS server setup server ubuntu client kali make sure to make them in a same network
+This repo is for my DNS server setup. server ubuntu client kali make sure to make them in a same network